When Gen. George Washington needed men, food, cannon or gunpowder for his army, he could usually get it at the Trumbull store.

-From his War Office, Trumbull directed supplies to feed the Continental Army, French troops and the workmen of a forge in New Jersey.
+From his War Office, Trumbull directed supplies to feed the Continental Army, French troops and -- just as important -- the workmen of a forge in New Jersey.
 When the people of Nantucket had no bread one winter, he let them barter oil, salt and rum with Connecticut merchants.
 When Congress asked him for 539 head of cattle immediately, he sent them.
 And when the starving troops in Newport came close to mutiny, he sent them 300 barrels of Indian corn.

 Trumbull Store Delivers

 During the winter of 1779-80, Washington and his troops were quartered in Morristown, N.Y.
 George Washington Parke Custis related how his adopted father despaired of getting any supplies from any of the states.